Alicepinch/stay-in-st-tropez/README.md

 - To provide useful information to the user if they want to visit St Tropez.
 - For the site to be easy to use and navigate with a simple but aesthetically pleasing design.
 - To include multiple options for different activities and things to do as well as places users could Stay in St Tropez.
-- To create an experience so that a user would like to revisit the website and the information provided.
+- To create a pleasant experience so that a user would like to revisit the website and the information provided.
 - To showcase all skills learnt from HTML, CSS and Javascript.

 ### Scope